LimaVazEduardo/MailApp.sendEmail/README.md

 ```

+\
+\
-It is also a good idea to clear the checkbox so we avoid confusion for the user:
+Finally, it is a good idea to clear the checkbox so we avoid confusion for the user:

 ```
  // Clear Check Box of column I.